-Our decision to fully integrate ESG across our strategies comes from a number of beliefs.
+Our decision to fully integrate ESG (environmental, social and governance) across our strategies comes from a number of beliefs.
 While ESG investing is not new, the data is becoming more widely available to data-driven managers such as Rosenberg Equities.
 This growing body of data helps inform our core beliefs that:

 • ESG information is economic in nature: Companies that use their resources wisely should have an economic advantage over those that do not.

 • ESG information is complementary to traditional fundamental data: ESG data is currently not well represented in traditional financial data and tends to be longer horizon in nature, giving us a window through which we can view a company’s long-term sustainability and a more holistic view.

 • Based on this, ESG information may change our opinion of the fundamental ‘worth’ of a stock.

 In this video, Heidi Ridley, CEO of Rosenberg Equities, explains our motivation to integrate ESG across our investment strategies.

 The challenge is finding high quality companies today that will remain high quality tomorrow.